17 Odd Things We've Sent to Space for Some Reason

 Artifacts, personal and pop cultural totems, and even the dead have made the journey from our planet to the outer reaches of the heavens.
-We've covered some odd things that have gone to space before; here are a few more strange things that took a trip to the cosmos.
+We've covered some odd items that have gone to space before; here are 16 more unusual things that took a trip to the cosmos.

 Lots of strange things have been brought to space in the name of science—including salmonella.
 Two shuttle flights to the International Space Station (ISS) contained samples of salmonella to determine how the bacteria would react to low gravity, and the findings were kind of scary.
 When the salmonella returned to Earth after being in orbit for 12 days on the space shuttle Atlantis, the bacteria became even more virulent.
 In the first study to examine the effect of space flight on the virulence of a pathogen, the bacteria that had taken a space trip was three times as likely to kill the lab mice as the salmonella that was kept on Earth in as close to similar conditions as possible.

 Without gravity, samples of animal sperm don’t work the way they should.
-Putting bull sperm in orbit resulted in the tiny cells moving faster than usual.
-Meanwhile, in sea urchin sperm that flew on NASA missions [PDF], the process of phosphorylation screeched to a halt when the enzyme known as protein phosphatase didn’t do its job.
+Putting bull sperm in orbit made the tiny cells move faster than usual.
+Meanwhile, in sea urchin sperm that flew on NASA missions, the process of phosphorylation screeched to a halt when the enzyme known as protein phosphatase didn’t do its job.
 In 1979, two female rats that went to space became pregnant but didn't carry the fetuses to term, and the males’ testes shrank along with their sperm count.
 Fortunately (or unfortunately), one creature has been able to reproduce far from our planet: the cockroach.

-Since the medaka’s organs are clearly visible thanks to its transparent skin, they were the obvious choice for astronauts and scientists to test the effects of microgravity on marine life—and to help determine why astronauts suffer from a decrease in bone density while in orbit.
-Bones naturally break down and rebuild, and osteoclasts help break down the bones while they're under construction, as it were.
-In space the process gets wonky, which is why astronauts take part in two-hour high-intensity exercise routines and take vitamin D supplements.
-With the medaka’s help, scientists discovered that pesky, time-consuming space exercise could be avoided, and by finding the mechanism in bone metabolism, it may lead to a development of a treatment for osteoporosis.
+Since the medaka’s organs are clearly visible because of its transparent skin, this species of fish was the obvious choice for scientists to test the effects of microgravity on marine life—and to help determine why astronauts suffer from a decrease in bone density while in orbit.
+Bones naturally break down and rebuild, and osteoclasts help break down bones while they're under construction, as it were.
+In space, the process gets wonky, which is why astronauts endure two-hour high-intensity exercise routines and take vitamin D supplements.
+With the medaka’s help, scientists discovered the time-consuming space exercise could be avoided, and by finding the mechanism in bone metabolism, it may lead to the development of an osteoporosis treatment.

-In 1984, Coca Cola decided that they wanted to be the first carbonated beverage on a space shuttle.
-They spent $250,000 developing a can that would work without gravity that would also keep the drink fizzy and not spill all over the place, even changing some of their formula.
-NASA agreed, and Pepsi responded by saying it felt left out.
-NASA then announced that any soft drink could participate if they created a viable container.
-Only Pepsi responded to the challenge (poor RC Cola).
+In 1984, Coca Cola decided it wanted to put the first carbonated beverage on a space shuttle.
+The company spent $250,000 developing a can that would work without gravity, keep the drink fizzy, and not spill all over the place—even changing some of their formula in the process.
+After NASA agreed, Pepsi responded by saying it felt left out.
+NASA then announced that any soft drink manufacturer could participate if they created a viable container.
 In 1985, four cans of Pepsi and four cans of Coke were on board the Challenger; the day shifters drank Coke, and the night owls consumed the Pepsi.
 Neither of the sodas were to their liking.
-Sometimes nobody wins The Pepsi Challenge.

-The private spaceflight company SpaceX placed a wheel of Le Brouere cheese on an unmanned spaceship to honor the classic Monty Python’s Flying Circus cheese shop sketch.
-To add to the pop culture celebration, SpaceX went a little more obscure but more American, sealing the cheese wheel in a metal cylinder with the image of the film poster from the 1984 Val Kilmer movie Top Secret!.
+In 2010, SpaceX placed a wheel of Le Brouere cheese on an uncrewed spaceship to honor the classic Monty Python’s Flying Circus cheese shop sketch.
+To add to the pop culture celebration, SpaceX sealed the cheese wheel in a metal cylinder bearing the image of the film poster from the 1984 Val Kilmer movie Top Secret!.
 It was claimed to the first cheese to travel to orbit on a commercial spacecraft.

 Astronaut John Young smuggled a corned beef sandwich on board the Gemini 3 in 1965.
 The following exchange was recorded: